 "They are my origins, my way of transcending," he says.
 In his small plot of one hectare, he grows since he remembers those conical maize seeds from Chalqueño, one of the 59 native races of Mexico.
 It was here that a slow selection process 9,000 years ago converted a herbaceous plant called teosinte into the corn we know today.

-Although their lands are located just over 30 kilometres from the centre of the capital, there is very difficult to find corn as the one that cultivates.
+Although their lands are located just over 30 kilometers from the center of the capital, there is very difficult to find corn like the one that cultivates.
 In the big city, speed is prevalent in most tortillerías, where industrialized flours of major brands such as Maseca or Minsa are used.

 Fresh out of the machine, cost about 14 pesos per kilo (74 cents), well below 60 pesos (about $ 3) that can cost the kilo of native corn tortillas in the city.